-On the whole, it is considered that the Border Group NDP is in general conformity with both national planning policy contained in the National Planning Policy Framework and strategic policies set within the Herefordshire Local Plan (Core Strategy).
+- 6.14 The refinements made to the policies through both the resubmission regulation 14 draft and the submission regulation 16 version of the plan have a positive effect on the baseline and are considered to have strengthened the policies in many cases. - 6.15 It is considered that the submission Border Group NDP is in general conformity with both national planning policy contained in the National Planning Policy Framework and strategic policies set within the Herefordshire Local Plan (Core Strategy).
 Nor does it propose any growth that would be over and above that prescribed by strategic policies.
-Therefore no changes to the NDP are recommended as a result of the SEA, however suggestions have been made where additional strengthen could be added to the existing safeguards
+Therefore no changes to the NDP are recommended as a result of the SEA.